 Bulgarian split squats

 Just like the step ups, split squats are an excellent way to increase squat depth for lifters who lack the ability to perform a deep barbell back squat.
-By encouraging greater depth, the split squat exercise also helps to increase hamstring muscle activation.
+By encouraging greater depth, the split squat exercise (which can be turned into an atg split squat depending on the range of motion applied) also helps to increase hamstring muscle activation .